apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

     :ts:cv:`proxy.config.http.keep_alive_no_activity_timeout_in`.

-The YAML configuration can have the following format, where the varies sections and nodes are documented below.
+The YAML configuration can have the following format, where the various sections and nodes are documented below.

    .. code-block:: yaml